Advice

 Key takeaways for dealing with ice dams

-Homeowners that have experienced warm weather following a heavy snow, hot spots on the roof or the accumulation of icicles may need to investigate their eaves and gutters for potential ice dams.
+Homeowners who have experienced warm weather following heavy snow, hot spots on the roof or the accumulation of icicles may need to investigate their eaves and gutters for potential ice dams.

 When in doubt, call a professional who can help inspect your roof for damage and recommend potential short- and long-term fixes.
 And remember, Edina Realty and your agent are here to support your homeowner concerns all winter long!
 Reach out for more seasonal home tips.